ocean-perception/uos_aruco_detector/README.md

 Install 'Raspberry Pi OS (Legacy, 32bit) Debian Bullseye port'

-To access wifi, once logged on select oplab-net, and from the rpi logo (top left) select preferences -> Raspberry Pi Configuration -> Interfaces and enable VNC (click OK)
+To access wifi, once logged on select your network (e.g., oplab-net), and from the rpi logo (top left) select Preferences -> Raspberry Pi Configuration -> Interfaces and enable VNC (click OK)

-Install software.
-Add to path by typing in a terminal
+Add where the software will go to the path by typing in a terminal

 ```bash
 nano .bashrc